ptrckqn/shadibeshai-website/src/pages/lab.md

         She is interested in mindfulness and stress reactions.
 Brooklyn hopes to complete her graduate work in Clinical Psychology after the completion of her B.A.
-    - title: Sarah Nykiforuk
-      sub: Honours Student
-      image: /uploads/sarah-nykiforuk.png
-      body: Sarah is an Honours student in her final year of study at the Psychology Honours Program at the University of Regina.
-She has an interest in self-compassion, mindfulness, and stress reactivity and recovery.
-Sarah intends to pursue a Master's and a Doctorate in Clinical Psychology.
     - title: Christine Bueno
       sub: Current Master’s Student
       image: /uploads/christine-bueno.jpg